Sep9

 The man must have felt very hurt after hearing their remark, that he was nothing more than a pawn in their wicked plan to trap Jesus.

-Those who favor of the Pharisees planting of the man with a shriveled hand as a ploy to trap Jesus do so by arguing that the man would not have been allowed in the Synagogue in the first place due to the fact that he was considered unclean because of his disease.
+Those who favor of the Pharisees planting of the man with a shriveled hand as a ploy to trap Jesus.
+Do so by arguing that the man would not have been allowed in the Synagogue in the first place due to the fact that he was considered unclean because of his disease.
 Therefore those people, like lepers, were social outcasts and not allowed into mainstream society, even less so in the Synagogue.

 - Posted by David Costa/